Investors brace for close U.S. election result, long count

 “Markets don’t like ongoing uncertainty and not knowing the presidential result and a possible dragging out of that over a number of days and that environment looks likely,” said James Athey, investment director at Aberdeen Standard Investments.

-In choppy trading, U.S. stock index futures slipped 1.1%, retreating from earlier highs, with Nasdaq futures outperforming.
-ESc1NQc1.
+In choppy trading, U.S. stock index futures slipped 1.1%, retreating from earlier highs, with Nasdaq futures outperforming..

 European shares opened lower, while MSCI’s global stock index was down after two days of strong gains in anticipation of a decisive victory for Biden and a huge fiscal stimulus.